Refinitiv/Real-Time-SDK/Cpp-C/Ema/Examples/Training/ReadMe_First.txt

 ===============================================

-This folder contains a set of example applications written to the Refinitiv Elektron Message API (EMA).
+This folder contains a set of example applications written to the Refinitiv Enterprise Message API (EMA).
 These applications present simple usage of the EMA library exposing its various features and showcasing various levels of application simplicity and functionality.
 These applications and their content are intended to provide a self learning environment.
 The examples are structured such a way that